 Squadcast bundles on-call and incident response, and Premium adds broader SRE features such as runbooks, incident workflows, SLO tracking, service graph, and status pages.

 It is often one of the lower-cost bundled options.
-The main strategic caveat is ownership: SolarWinds acquired Squadcast in 2025, so buyers should watch roadmap and packaging changes.
+The main strategic caveat is ownership: SolarWinds acquired Squadcast in March 2025, so buyers should verify current roadmap and packaging direction during evaluation.

 What it does well: